-Traceability for cancer therapyNovember 20th, 2012 in Cancer /
+Traceability for cancer therapyNovember 20, 2012 in Medicine & Health / Cancer

 Scientists from the National Physical Laboratory (NPL) have worked to establish traceability for a molecular radiotherapy treatment for patients suffering from neuroendocrine tumours.